 Department of Solar Materials (SOMA)

-"Utilisation of solar energy for the chemical or biological production of hydrogen is an attractive and environmentally friendly tool, but it is very challenging and still on the level of basic research.
-It is still not clear whether there will ever be a practical application on a larger-scale based on these strategies“ (Report on "Bioenergie – Chancen und Risiken"[Bioenergy - Opportunities and Risks] (2012) Leopoldina).
+"The use of solar energy for the chemical or biological production of hydrogen is an attractive and environmentally friendly technological goal, but it is very demanding and still at the level of basic research.
+It is still unclear whether any of these strategies will ever become a practical application on a large scale. " (Bioenergy - Opportunities and Risks; (2012), Leopoldina).

 The Department of Solar Materials (SOMA) with currently three research groups "Molecular Biology of Cyanobacteria